CovenEsme/PyQtDarkTheme/README.md

 # PyQtDarkTheme

+**⚠️This project appears to have become abandonware.
+The v2.2.0 release on this fork merges the python 3.12 PR from the source repo. ⚠️**

 PyQtDarkTheme applies a flat dark theme to QtWidgets application.
 There's a light theme too.
 Color balanced from the dark theme for easy viewing in daylight.

 Check out the [complete documentation](https://pyqtdarktheme.readthedocs.io).